RTippin/messenger/README.md

 ### Provider Interactions

 - Provider interactions give fine grain control over how your provider can interact with other providers, should you have multiple.
-A provider must first have `friendable` and `searchable` enabled for those interaction permissions to take effect.
+  - A provider must first have `friendable` and `searchable` enabled for those interaction permissions to take effect.
+If a user can search anyone, but your company provider has `searchable` disabled, no companies would be searched.
   - A provider will always have full interactions between itself, meaning a user will always be able to friend another user, if the user provider is friendable.
 Setting `can_friend` to false will simply deny a user to initiate a friend request with any other providers you have defined.
 - Accepted values are `true`, `false`, `null`, `alias`, `alias1|alias2`
   - FALSE or NULL will indicate that the provider cannot perform those interactions to any other provider you defined.